 Learning to love oneself is essential to loving and sharing positivity with others.
 Beyond that, it is the beginning of a chain reaction of happiness and positivity that can hardly be controlled.

 When you start to practice optimism, you set a self-sustaining process of positivity in motion.

-You see, positive thinking is a natural way to increase your serotonin, which in turn makes it easier for you to feel happier and view things more positively.
+You see, positive thinking is a natural way to increase your serotonin, making it easier for you to feel happier and view things more positively.

-Think of it like this: getting a car to go from 0-60 mph takes some work (I mean, mostly for the car, but y’know).
-Once you get up to speed, it’s easier to keep moving.
-Sure, you’ve got to lean on the pedal a bit here and there, but for the most part it’s smooth sailing.
-You have inertia, in unison with your own continued effort, moving you along.
+Think of it like this: getting a car from 0-60 mph takes some work (mainly for the car, but y’know).
+But, once you get up to speed, it’s easier to keep moving.
+Sure, you’ve got to lean on the pedal a bit here and there, but for the most part, it’s smooth sailing.
+In unison with your own continued effort, you have inertia moving you along.

 That’s one of the things I love about building a positive attitude: it’s an investment.
-It takes a bit to get started, but once you’re cruising at 60 miles per hour, it does a lot of the work on its own.
+It takes a bit to get started, but once you’re cruising at 60 miles per hour, it does much of the work independently.
 Positive thinking becomes easier as you go; you just need to keep giving it those little pushes along the way.